Data-driven smart, inclusive & sustainable cities

 • (B) Trust, governance, and ownership of city data

-• (C) Short-term steps cities can take to improve data use
+• (C) Short-term steps cities could take to improve data use

 Close Menu